 The good news in respect of privacy is that drone cameras are not that great.
 They are wonderful for capturing large scale scenes, but unless they are quite close to you it is unlikely you would be clearly identifiable in the images.
 If the drone is close enough to capture you in detail, you should hear and see it.

-Further good news is that commercial drone operators like Queensland Drones (those in the first category above) has an obligation in their job safety assessment processes to take reasonable steps to avoid breaches of privacy.
+Further good news is that commercial drone operators like Queensland Drones (those in the first category above) have an obligation in their job safety assessment processes to take reasonable steps to avoid breaches of privacy.
 This usually means not deliberately pointing the camera towards people unless they are part of the scene needing to be captured.

 But in the end, it’s fair to say that general drone operators are not the biggest risk to your privacy.
 The sort of person who would use a drone to film through your window or to check if you are at home is likely to be the same kind of person who would do the same kind of thing with a zoom lens on a normal camera.
 And there are new types of drone operators who will have your privacy right in their sights in the near future – police, private investigators, debt collectors, insurance assessors and many more yet to come.

 Drone technology is no better or worse than many other technologies when it comes to the potential to breach your privacy.
 Where I live, I have light aircraft and helicopters flying over my house almost every day at 200-300 feet above the roof and I have no idea if they are equipped with cameras and big zoom lenses.
 High-resolution satellite imagery is now so good that intelligence agencies can probably tell what brand of beer you’re drinking at your backyard BBQ.
 And just in case that’s not enough, almost everywhere you go now there are fixed surveillance cameras recording you from light posts, from the sides of buildings and almost anywhere else you care to look.